 The Chase Freedom Unlimited® does offer a solid cash-back rate, but if you’re willing to work a little bit harder, you can earn more with a different credit card.

-For example, you could get 5% cashback with the credit card on spending at gas stations, grocery stores, restaurants, Amazon.com and more up to the quarterly maximum, each time you activate.
+For example, you could get 5% cashback with the Discover it® Cash Back credit card on spending at grocery stores, restaurants, gas stations, select rideshares and online shopping, up to the quarterly maximum when you activate.
 But, the category changes every three months.
 All spending outside the focus category during any quarter is a flat 1%.
 The intro bonus with this card is a match of cashback rewards earned at the end of the first year.

 The offers 3% cash back at U.S. supermarkets on up to $6,000 per year in purchases, then 1%.
 Cardholders get 2% cash-back rewards at U.S. gas stations and at select U.S. department stores.
 All other spending receives a 1% cashback reward.
 The welcome offer is $150 after spending $1,000 with the card within three months of opening the account.
 For credit card users who don’t routinely spend that much with their cards, the Chase Freedom Unlimited® credit card offers a better sign up bonus with a lower spending threshold.

 The Chase Freedom Unlimited® credit card is among the best Chase credit cards.
 It’s an excellent choice for credit card users who want the simplest rewards program with the highest flat rewards rate across all spending categories.
 It’s non-existent annual fee and easy-to-get intro bonus make it a great choice among rewards credit cards.